okapie/react16.13.1-hooks-middleware/README.md

 ## Description

-This project aims to compare custom hooks and Redux in using the following middlewares:
+This project aims to compare hooks and Redux in using the following middlewares:

 * redux-thunk
 * redux-saga